 When your feet are tired and hurt, you want quick relief to end the suffering.
 After all, sore feet take a toll on you physically but also on your mood.
-Instead of letting the pain damper your spirits and ruin everything for the rest of your day, I have another wonderful DIY Mint Foot Soak that cools the feet of their misery while invigorating them once again through the right herbs and ingredients.
+Instead of letting the pain damper your spirits and ruin everything for the rest of your day, I have another wonderful foot soak for sore feet that cools their misery while invigorating them once again through the right herbs and ingredients.

-The herbs that I found helpful are peppermint, thyme and parsley for this DIY Mint Foot Soak.
+The herbs that I found helpful are peppermint, thyme and parsley for this foot soak.
 Though you can use any mint, I like peppermint in how well it refreshes and helps circulation since it is a vasoconstrictor.

 Besides that, peppermint or any mint happens to be very easy to grow even in my yard that has many wild beasts feeding on whatever I plant.
 Mints really are hearty and spread so you can enjoy them for teas to flavoring up baking as well.

 Thyme is another herb that is excellent for DIY beauty recipes.
-The reason I love it in this DIY Mint Foot Soak is because thyme has both antibacterial and antifungal properties that can help throughly disinfect the skin of bacteria and threat of any fungus.
+The reason I love it in this recipe is because thyme has both antibacterial and antifungal properties that can help throughly disinfect the skin of bacteria and threat of any fungus.

 Parsley is a herb that most of us just think of for cooking or garnishing our dishes.
 However, parsley is so much more valuable to the health of skin than you may know with all its antioxidants and vitamin C to renew the skin enough to heal wounds.